KhronosGroup/Vulkan-ValidationLayers/docs/synchronization_usage.md

 - Does not include implementation of multi-view renderpass support.
 - Host set event not supported.
 -  Memory access checks not suppressed for VK_CULL_MODE_FRONT_AND_BACK.
-- Does not include component granularity access tracking.
+- Does not include component granularity access tracking, or correctly support swizzling.
+- Indirectly accessed (indirect/indexed) buffers validated at *binding* granularity.
+(Every valid location assumed to be accessed.)
 - Host synchronization not supported, except Fences (above).
 - Timeline Semaphore not supported
-- Swapchain memory/operations not tracked

 ## Typical Synchronization Validation Usage